helmutlutz/blog/docs/_posts/2023-01-06-developing-with-docker.markdown

 categories: SetupNotes CloudServices
 ---
 # Setting up a Docker environment, locally and on AWS
-This post is rather a collection of notes/learnings than a proper article.
+This is rather a collection of notes/learnings than a "post".
 I started with this documentation when I was in the preparation for my project about building text generators.
 Since I knew that I wanted to finally deploy (or train) on AWS, I thought it might be a good idea to use an environment which I could simply transfer to the cloud.
 Docker seemed to be such an environment, so I started setting it up locally and also experimented with transferring it to EC2 instances in AWS.

 # Developing code locally with VScode and a Docker container
 - Prerequisites: